Last Updated: 21.04.20

 In the vast majority of cases, you will be able to continue your studies by working remotely and communicating with your supervisors via email and video conferencing.
 The two exceptions to this are below:

-Laboratory or field work: If you have any laboratory or field-based work planned, this will most definitely need to be rearranged until further notice.
+Laboratory or fieldwork: If you have any laboratory or field-based work planned, this will most definitely need to be rearranged until further notice.
 In the meantime, you should focus on other aspects of your PhD; now would be a suitable time to draft or proofread chapters of your thesis.

 Viva examinations: If you were due to sit your viva in the next few weeks, unfortunately, this too will be directly impacted.
 The remediation surrounding this impact will vary from university to university, therefore, it’s highly advisable that your first course of action is to get in touch with your university or academic department.
-Although your university may respond differently, there appears to be two common approaches being adopted.
+Although your university may respond differently, there appear to be two common approaches being adopted.
 The first has been to maintain the current schedule of viva examinations but to conduct them online via teleconference.
 The second has been to delay all viva examinations until further notice.

 I am due to submit my PhD thesis soon.
 What should I do?